hughes-research/teaser-repo/README.md

 6. Resilience may reset stress or pause inputs to guarantee recovery.
 7. If memory is optimal, the item is consolidated; credit is tracked for future retrieval.

-Why it’s different
+Why it’s different (prototype scope)
-- Provable stability: bounded states + Lyapunov argument; safety is first-class math.
-- Compositional resilience: multiple layers reduce joint failure probability.
--	Memory economics: a principled gate for what to store (not just “retrieve more”).
+- Bounded internal state with explicit decay and clamps
+- Layered coping that reduces the chance of prolonged instability
+- Knob mapping separated from the base model (provider-agnostic)
--	Explainability: behavior is traceable to an interpretable hormone vector and clamps.
+- Inspectable behavior via a small hormone vector and modes

--	Model-agnostic: learning and memory live outside base weights, so models can be swapped.
+Evidence and limitations
+- The toy simulation shows higher “in-range” control rate with resilience layers enabled.
+Reproduce via `resilient_controller.py::test_resilient_chaos()`.
+- Results are preliminary and scenario-specific.
+They are not a statement about real-world reliability; external replication and broader tasks are future work.

 ## Why this is different
 - **Biologically inspired dynamics**: adaptive write/forget signals and hormone-like decay
 - **Graph-aware consolidation**: memories interact over a sparse graph scored by a value function
 - **Resilience-first design**: safeguards against runaway growth, catastrophic forgetting, and noise
 - **Theory-backed**: convergence and boundedness under realistic assumptions
 - **Practical wins**: early internal runs show strong recall and throughput gains vs naive retrieval

+---

+## Documentation

+### Core Documentation
+- **[BREAKTHROUGH.md](BREAKTHROUGH.md)** - Technical breakthrough details and architecture overview
+- **[FOUNDATION.md](FOUNDATION.md)** - Mathematical foundations and formal proofs
+- **[IMPACT.md](IMPACT.md)** - White paper on research significance and applications
+- **[whitepaper.md](whitepaper.md)** - Comprehensive white paper with technical details
+- **[wiki_page.md](wiki_page.md)** - Complete project wiki and reference guide

+### Project Documentation
+- **[CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)** - Community guidelines and standards
+- **[CONTRIBUTING.md](CONTRIBUTING.md)** - How to contribute to the project
+- **[SECURITY.md](SECURITY.md)** - Security policy and vulnerability reporting

 ---